kevindomm/kevindomm.github.io/_posts/2016-02-04-auto-scaling.markdown

 1. Create a folder in the **C:** directory.
 It can be any name you want, but for this tutorial we'll be using **test**.
 2. Open a terminal and navigate to the newly created folder.
 Clone the git repository using the command : `https://github.com/kevindomm/Auto-Scaling`.
 3. Once finish, navigate through the directory using the command: `cd autoscaling/autoscaling`.
-4. The cloned repository currently doesn't have a **build** folder which is required to run the application.
+4. The cloned repository currently doesn't have a **build** folder which is where the compiled version of the application is.
 To fix this, enter the command: `gradle assemble`.
 This will create the `build/libs/autoscalingapp.war` file.
 5. Now that the app has been compiled, its time to upload it to Bluemix.
-To this, we enter the command: `cf push autoscaling-<username> -m 256M -p build/libs/autoscalingapp.war` where `<username>` is your own username.
+To do this, we enter the command: `cf push autoscaling-<username> -m 256M -p build/libs/autoscalingapp.war` where `<username>` is your own username.

 	<blockquote>The 256M was chosen because the app normally uses more than 128M and therefore crashes when uploaded using 128M.</blockquote>